-- The description for villages is 'a strip of shops and surrounding residential area within a 5-10 minute walk and usually containing a hairdresser, small supermarket, take-away food shop and having between 2,100 5 500 dwellings' (Excerpt from Draft South Sub Regional Strategy). - Not only Engadine but also Kirrawee (when considered with the potential of the Brick Pit site) is at odds with this description. - Kirrawee via the Brick Pit site has extensive frontage onto an identified Enterprise Corridor (Princes Highway). - The Sub-regional Strategy identifies that Sutherland is heavily constrained in its redevelopment potential.
+- The description for villages is 'a strip of shops and surrounding residential area within a 5-10 minute walk and usually containing a hairdresser, small supermarket, take-away food shop and having between 2,100 - 5,500 dwellings' (Excerpt from Draft South Sub Regional Strategy). - Not only Engadine but also Kirrawee (when considered with the potential of the Brick Pit site) is at odds with this description. - Kirrawee via the Brick Pit site has extensive frontage onto an identified Enterprise Corridor (Princes Highway). - The Sub-regional Strategy identifies that Sutherland is heavily constrained in its redevelopment potential.
 It is not located in close proximity to the Enterprise Corridor or the major employment node of the industrial lands. - Kirrawee is located in close proximity to both and a strategic bus corridor also benefits from a railway station only one stop from Sutherland.
 Therefore it forms the peripheral area of Sutherland and can assist in providing opportunities difficult to realise in Sutherland Centre itself.
 It already has medium density apartments and a diverse mix of uses. - Within the designated 600m radii of Kirrawee the uses are far more varied than simply residential uses. - To the north is the major component of the strategic employment lands immediately across the Princes Highway.
 They are comfortably within the 600m catchment of the intersection of Flora and Oak Streets linked by the only pedestrian crossing point at traffic lights on the Princes Highway. - To the east are further employment uses located along Flora Street.
 Only to the west and south are there residential uses.
-Kirrawee actually services a much more intensive catchment that would normally occur for a village centre.
+Kirrawee actually services a much more intensive catchment that would normally occur for a village centre. - Kirrawee offers the opportunity to assist Sutherland in strengthening its role as a Town Centre or Major Centre servicing this part of the Sutherland LGA. - Employment within the Sutherland area is targeted to grow by some 8 000 jobs.
+Kirrawee currently provides some 5 500 jobs (2001) which is a significant proportion of the jobs in the southern part of the shire. - Kirrawee has been identified as having the potential to offer utilities, urban services, local industry and manufacturing services and jobs. - Given the location, single ownership and size of the Brick Pit Site it is appropriate for urban services and other associated facilities.

-South Subregional Centres Map identifying the hierarchy of centres including Kirrawee (Courtesy: Department of Planning)
+South Subregional Centres Map identifying the hierarchy of centres including Kirrawee (courtesy Department of Planning)